Advanced Tutorial

 The parameters --dxy 50 --dz 5

-mean extracting a box with a size of 50 50 5 pixels, using particle coordinates as the center and norm vectors as the z-axis for each particle.
+mean extracting a box with a size of 50 * 50 * 5 pixels, using particle coordinates as the center and norm vectors as the z-axis for each particle.
 Then, project the box along the z-axis to obtain the final projection image.
 Therefore, each output 2D particle and its 2dCTF have a size of 50 * 50.
-This is why we set the box size of 3dCTF as 50.
-We use --dz 5
+This is why the box size of 3dCTF is set as 50. --dz 5

-because proteins here are thin, and we only need the region outside the membrane. --thu 2d_output.thu
+is used because proteins here are thin, and only the region outside the membrane is needed. --thu 2d_output.thu

 generates the input .thu

 means inverting the contrast of output images.
-Note that, here we use a tomogram processed by isonet, so the missing wedge of the projection is not distinct.
+Note that, here a tomogram processed by isonet is used, so the missing wedge of the projection is not distinct. --tomoout

 For running Class2D in Thunder2, 2d_output.mrcs